Prepare for Floods

 Citizens that live in or near the Special Flood Hazard Area may receive automatic text alerts to cell phones.
 These alerts will be in response to rising flood waters and provide early notification.
-You may contact Assistant Fire Chief Blake Wade at email@example.com or at 210-684-3219 and request to be added to the system or fill out the enclosed application and email to the Assistant Fire Chief.
+You may contact Assistant Fire Chief Eric Burnside at firstname.lastname@example.org or at 210-684-3219 and request to be added to the system or fill out the enclosed application and email to the Assistant Fire Chief.

 Buy Flood Insurance Today

 Arrange meetings within your neighborhood or organization to discuss flood preparedness, gather information, and share resources to help each other reduce the impacts of future flooding, to include assistance with preparing a draft agenda, potential discussion items/questions, summaries of flood recovery efforts, and personal preparedness tips.